-Enjoy live arts and (bio)diversity in Japan.
+Enjoy performing arts and more in Japan.

 Tokyo Jardin actually stands for Tokyo Côté Jardin.
 In French, Côté Jardin designates the left side of the scene, as seen by the spectator.

 This expression was used by the actors of the Comédie Française, one of Paris oldest theaters, which was located between the Tuileries garden, and the Louvres palace.
+The initial pages of Oriza Hirata’s play, The kings of adventure, highlight the disposition of the stage.

 We target to highlight great spectacles available to foreigners, even if they do not speak Japanese.
 In our blog, we will recommend new plays, performances hopefully enjoyable to all, for you to enjoy Tokyo cultural life and beyond.